Hal9000/regexador/README.md

 1. What about pos/neg lookahead/lookbehind, possessive matches?
 Laziness??
 2. Do upto and thru really make sense?
 3. Do next and last really make sense?
-4. What about backreferences?
-5. How to handle /i (ignore-case)?
-6. How to handle /m? /o?
+4. How to handle /m? /o?
-7. What special symbols/anchors do we need to predefine?
+5. What special symbols/anchors do we need to predefine?
-8. Possibly allow postfix repetition as well as prefix? (e.g.:  pattern \* 1,3)
+6. Possibly allow postfix repetition as well as prefix? (e.g.:  pattern \* 1,3)
-9. Other issues...
+7. Other issues...

+### Update history

+This history has been maintained only since version 0.4.2

+*0.4.2*
+  - UTF-8 encoding is assumed
+  - &xxxx notation can specify an arbitrary Unicode codepoint
+  - Backreferences work as expected
+  - Backreferences now can be inlined and parenthesized
+  - The nocase qualifier permits case-insensitive sub-expressions